scottpdawson/taughannock/posts/gorge-road-parking-lot.md

 {% picture "/images/gorge-road-parking/bathroom_rendition.jpg", "Bathroom rendition" %}

 Trail bridge improvements are on the way, which will rehabilitate the railroad trestle bridge spanning the gorge.
 It currently has areas of crumbling concrete and a chain link fence.
+The Jacksonville Road parking lot will be allowed to return to its natural vegetated state.